 Melt the butter in a skillet and when hot, add the onion.
 Saute slowly until the onion softens and becomes translucent.

 Place the pumpkin cubes and stock in a large pot and bring to a slow simmer.
-Add the onion, cover the pot, and cook over medium heat until the pumpkin is soft.
-If you are using canned puree, combine with the stock and onions and heat through.
+Add the onion, cover the pot and cook over medium heat until the pumpkin is soft.
+If you're using canned purée, combine with the stock and onions and heat through.

-Return the soup to the pan and add the half and half.
-Reheat gently and when warm, add salt, pepper, and nutmeg to taste.
-If the bisque is too thick for your liking, add more stock or cream to thin.
+Return the soup to the pot and add the half and half.
+Reheat gently and when warm, add the salt, pepper and nutmeg to taste.
+If the bisque is too thick for your liking, add more stock or cream to thin as desired.